apache/opendal/website/community/committers/committer.md

 ![Gmail Settings](gmail-smtp-setting.jpg)

-### Subscribe Mailing List
+### Subscribe to Mailing List

 1. Send email to [dev-subscribe@opendal.apache.org](mailto:dev-subscribe@opendal.apache.org)
-2. You will receive an email with the subject "confirm subscribe to dev@opendal.apache.org"
+2. You will receive an email with the subject "confirm subscribing to dev@opendal.apache.org"
 3. Reply to the email with "Confirm" in the body

 If you receive an email with the subject "WELCOME to dev@opendal.apache.org", you have successfully subscribed to the mailing list.

 ## Setup 1password

-OpenDAL offers a 1password open source team license for conducting local integration tests (Thanks to 1Password!).
+OpenDAL offers a 1Password open-source team license for conducting local integration tests (Thanks to 1Password!).
 Once you have been added to OpenDAL's committer list, one of the PPMC members will invite you to join the team.

 Please download your preferred clients to begin using it.
 Here are some important notes regarding the use of 1Password: